Our 2026 Stream School Schedule has officially been released!

 The program is based on Science, Technology, Engineering, and Math, or STEM, concepts.
 It incorporates environmental, chemical, and aquatic sciences.
-The one-day, 2-hour camp consists of 4 main topics: Watershed Systems /Water Cycle, Fish Identification, Macroinvertebrates, and Water Chemistry/Water Quality.
+The one-day, 2-hour camp consists of 4 main topics: Watershed Systems /Water Cycle, Fish Identification, Macroinvertebrates, and Water Quality.

 We begin the two-hour class by discussing Little River and its watershed: where does it originate; how many miles does it flow, why is it important?
 Next, we discuss river flow (why flow changes based on geography and weather, and why it is important) We also discuss what all is impacted by the watershed, the fish and the birds, insects and amphibians that rely on the river for a water source, and how we as humans impact and are affected by out water systems.